aowen-uwmad/pelican-training-origin/README.md

 > If you accidentally stop the Origin service for some reason, return to the previous section ([Initialize and Serve Your Pelican Origin](#initialize-and-serve-your-pelican-origin)) and repeat the steps.

-### Download Directly From Your Origin
+### Download the Test Object From Your Origin

-To start, you will download your data directly from the Origin, bypassing the cache system that is used by default.
+By default, Pelican pulls objects through a caching system.
+When a new object is fetched, the object will first be copied to a nearby cache before being downloaded to the client.
+Subsequent pulls of an object with the same Pelican URL will fetch the copy from the nearby cache.
+This can greatly reduce the load on the origin serving the object.

+After your Origin has been online for a few minutes, you can use the caching system to transfer the file, which is default mechanism of transfer.

 1. Move to the Client directory